daviskeene/Portfolio/blog/files/hotplot-prioritize-thoughts.markdown

 date: July 8th, 2020
 categories: productivity
 ---
 ## "Time isn't the main thing.
-It's the only thing. - Miles Davis"
+It's the only thing." - Miles Davis
 If you're a developer, then I'm sure that you've experienced the same thing that I have: the guilt that comes from trying and not finishing too many side projects.
 It seems that prioritizing these projects or other ideas is too daunting a task for many, and so we just decide to work on whatever we feel like in the moment.
 The problem here is that motivation is fickle; it isn't something that often persists for very long.